Hisham-sati/M-theory-and-Mathematics/index.md

 one-form symmetries, examples (which we have been studying since 2005), their properties, and gauging of the one-form symmetry.
-Their most important property is that such theories decompose into a disjoint union of theories, recently deemed `universes.'
-This decomposition has the effect of restricting allowed nonperturbative sectors, in a fashion one might deem a `multiverse interference effect,' which has had applications in topics including Gromov-Witten theory and gauged linear sigma model phases.
+Their most important property is that such theories decompose into a disjoint union of theories, recently deemed 'universes' This decomposition has the effect of restricting allowed nonperturbative sectors, in a fashion one might deem a 'multiverse interference effect', which has had applications in topics including Gromov-Witten theory and gauged linear sigma model phases.
 After reviewing one-form symmetries and decomposition in general, we will discuss a particular